 The rate of thyroid cancer has increased significantly (by about 4% to 5%) in each sex since 1988.
+Since 2012 in females, the rate is showing evidence of decreasing which will be confirmed with more years of data.
 The rate of thyroid cancer is over two- to three-times higher among females compared to males.
 This makes thyroid cancer one of the few cancer types where females have a greater overall risk.
-Most recently, the age-adjusted incidence rate of thyroid cancer was 6.7 new cases per 100,000 males and 18.5 new cases per 100,000 females.
+Most recently, the age-adjusted incidence rate of thyroid cancer was 6.7 new cases per 100,000 males and 17.3 new cases per 100,000 females.

 Thyroid cancer cases in Minnesota, by age

 The rate of thyroid cancer is higher overall among females compared to males.
 The risk of thyroid cancer increases for women through 64 years of age and then declines.
 Rates among males follow a more typical pattern, increasing steadily through age 75.

 The thyroid gland is located at the base of the throat, below the "Adam's apple."
 It produces hormones that help control weight, heart rate, blood pressure and body temperature.
 Thyroid nodules (or bumps) are common and more than 90% are not cancerous.
 Those that are cancerous are usually very treatable, with the exception of anaplastic thyroid cancer, a rare type making up about 1% of all thyroid cancers.